sweetest-framework/sweetest/GUIDELINES.md

 `sut { ... }` is used in order to get inside the scope of the steps class and call some functions there.
 As you can see the test is quite expressive and could as well be read by non-technical people.
 That's exactly as it should be.
 All the technical implementation is happening in the steps class then.

 **Tip:** you can write all your test cases like that in the test class first and then let the IDE create the missing functions in the respective steps class (e.g. in IntelliJ: Option + Enter, select "Create member function" and select the target class, in this case the steps class).
+That way you can flesh out the tests TDD-style without needing to care about the technical implementation in the steps class yet.

-### Flesh out the steps class
+### Add configuration in the steps class

-In order to know how we set up the test we should first quickly get a grasp of the system we want to test:
+In order to know how we set up the test we should first quickly get a grasp of the system we want to test.
+Here is an outline of the example with a typical Android architecture:

 ```
 ┏━━━━━━━━━━━━━━━┓